Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 ##### Hello World T-Engine with ACS

-This chapter will describe how to configure and run Alfresco Content Services with the new Hello World T-Engine in Docker Compose.
+This chapter will describe how to configure a development environment and run Alfresco Content Services with the new Hello World T-Engine.

-Maybe some words about what will be done, create a rendition, add the T-Engine url, define new service ...
+> The example in this chapter uses Docker Compose for simplicity;
+however, it is not recommended to run ACS in Docker Compose in production.

 1. Clone the [Hello World T-Engine] project (if not done already).
 2. Build the Hello World T-Engine, (if not done already).
 Check that the local Docker image repository contains **alfresco/alfresco-helloworld-transformer:latest**
 3. Clone the [ACS](https://github.com/Alfresco/acs-deployment) project.
-4. Modify the ACS [docker-compose] file by the Hello World T-Engine as one of the services.
+4. Modify the ACS [docker-compose] file by adding the Hello World T-Engine as one of the services.
     ```yaml
     transform-helloworld: